Exchange Value Intercultural, 2015-16

 The Installation is the scenario of a migratory office in Germany, where a protocol to fill is given in order to “get a paper”.
 This protocol includes questions like: Write the text of a popular song from the place you come from, or describe how to behave by eating, etc. After doing this, people are welcome to change their own paper for another one inside the archive furniture, where there are plenty of papers written by migrant people living in different countries in Europe.

 What would you do if you receive a hand written paper, validated as an art work, in a language that you cannot read or understand?

 The Exchange Value of this projects are the urban relations as a consequence.
-People finding people from other countries to translate their piece of art-paper.
+People finding people from other countries or who speaks other languages to translate their piece of art-paper.